 The Company has deferred compensation plans for certain directors and key executives, which allow certain directors and key executives designated by the Board of Directors of the Company to defer a portion of their compensation.
-The Company has purchased insurance on the lives of certain of the participants and intends to hold these policies until death as a cost recovery of the Company's deferred compensation obligations of \$5.2 million and \$5.7 million at December 31, 2023 and 2022, respectively.
+The Company has purchased insurance on the lives of certain of the participants and intends to hold these policies until death as a cost recovery of the Company's deferred compensation obligations of \$5.0 million and \$5.2 million at December 31, 2024 and 2023, respectively.
 Earnings credits on deferred balances included in non-interest expense are included in the following table:

-Yea r Ende ed Decembe r 31,
+Year Ended December 31,

-(in thousands) 2023 2022 2021
+(in thousands) 2024 2023 2022

-Deferred compensation earnings credits included in a non-interest expense \$ 210 \$ 187 \$ 176
+Deferred compensation earnings credits included in non-interest expense \$ 2 12 \$ 210 \$ 187